Fragar8/LunarLander-rl/README.md

 # car-rl
-A reinforcement Learning examplem with a car in a tack
+A reinforcement Learning example with a car in a tack